julismail/Markov/README.md

-# Markov
-Malware detection with image representation and Markov Chain
+# Malware detection with image representation and Markov Chain

 This is the repository of our paper "A Study on Image-based Representation Malware Detection Utilizing Extended Malimg Dataset"